astronomer/docs/astro/set-up-scim-provisioning.md

     See [Okta documentation](https://developer.okta.com/docs/guides/scim-provisioning-integration-connect/main/#to-app) for more information on configuring these values.

 7. Create user groups and push them to Astro.
-User groups pushed to Astro appear as [Teams](manage-teams.md) in the Cloud UI.
+User groups pushed to Astro appear as [Teams](manage-teams.md) in the Astro UI.
 See [Okta documentation](https://help.okta.com/en-us/Content/Topics/users-groups-profiles/usgp-enable-group-push.htm) for setup steps.

 </TabItem>
 <TabItem value="ME-ID">

 1. Create an Organization API token with Organization Owner permissions.
 See [Organization API tokens](organization-api-tokens.md).
 Copy the token to use later in this setup.
-2. In the Cloud UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Authentication**.
+2. In the Astro UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Authentication**.
 3. In the **Advanced Settings** menu, click **Edit Settings**, then click the **SCIM integration** toggle to on.
 4. Copy the **SCIM Integration URL** that appears.
 5. Append the [Microsoft Entra ID feature flag parameter](https://learn.microsoft.com/en-us/azure/active-directory/app-provisioning/application-provisioning-config-problem-scim-compatibility#flags-to-alter-the-scim-behavior) `?aadOptscim062020` to your **SCIM Integration URL** and recopy it.
 For example, if your SCIM Integration URL is `https://api.astronomer.io/scim/v2/cknaqyipv05731evsry6cj4n0`, your final URL would be `https://api.astronomer.io/scim/v2/cknaqyipv05731evsry6cj4n0?aadOptscim062020`.
 The feature flag is required for fully compliant SCIM behavior in Microsoft Entra ID.